Backdoor progression

 Backdoor compared with the dominant (front door) in the chromatic circle: they share two tones and are transpositionally equivalent.

 In jazz and jazz harmony, the chord progression from iv^{7} to ♭VII^{7} to I (the tonic or "home" chord) has been nicknamed the backdoor progression or the backdoor ii-V, as described by jazz theorist and author Jerry Coker.
 This name derives from an assumption that the normal progression to the tonic, the ii-V-I turnaround (ii-V^{7} to I, see also authentic cadence) is, by inference, the "front door", a metaphor suggesting that this is the main route to the tonic.

 The ♭VII^{7} chord, a pivot chord borrowed from the parallel minor of the current tonic major key, is a dominant seventh.
 Therefore, it can resolve to I; it is commonly preceded by IV going to iv, then ♭VII^{7}, then I. In C major the dominant would be G^{7}: (the notes GBDF), sharing two common tones with B♭^{7}: (the notes B♭DFA♭).
 The notes A♭ and F serve as upper leading-tones back to G and E (when the chord moves to the tonic, C major), respectively, rather than B♮ and F serving as the lower and upper leading-tones to C and E in a conventional G7-C major (V7-I) cadence.

-A backdoor IV-V is also possible, moving from ♭VI^{M7} to ♭VII^{7} to I. This is also commonly known as a "Mario Cadence".
+A backdoor IV-V is also possible, moving from ♭VI^{M7} to ♭VII^{7} to I. This is also commonly known as a "Mario Cadence", after the end-of-level music in Super Mario Bros.

+Another way to conceptualise the back door progression is with reference to the Axis System.